Wellington Secondary College: Building program

-On Monday 13 July 2009 the new junior school centre (replacing "P" Block) or also referred as the "M" Block was opened, the new gymnasium is almost complete and "R" block has been relocated to make space for "M" Block.
-The first Gymnasium has been completed and work is currently progressing on the second gymnasium.
-J block and G block are currently under lock-down as renovations are taking place.
+On Monday 13 July 2009 the new junior school centre (replacing "P" Block) or also referred as the "M" Block was opened, and "R" block was relocated to make space for "M" Block.
+The two new gymnasiums were built.
 Term 4 witnessed the whole of the western courtyard demolished to make way for a designer landscape courtyard complete with brick work seating and shade sales.
-Work is beginning on the new state of the art performing arts centre complete with 288-seat theatre.
-Funding has been allocated for further improvements in 2018.
+Work began on the new state of the art performing arts centre complete with 288-seat theatre.
+Funding was allocated for further improvements in 2018.

 The original layout of the school was a government design from the mid-1970s. this was implemented and built at various schools around the state.
 Brentwood Secondary Colleges original layout was that of Wellington Secondary Colleges.
-And a gym identical to Wellington's Original gym can be found at Mount Waverley Secondary College.
+A gym identical to Wellington's Original gym can be found at Mount Waverley Secondary College.

 Term 2, 2019 saw the opening of the E. H. Blaikie Vanellus Centre.
 The new building houses the administration and front offices, the school library and classrooms, as well as a lecture space.

-Term 4, 2021: A new Senior School, Well-being Centre and International building opened.
+Term 4, 2021: A new senior school, well-being centre and international building opened.